 Far East Nature Reserve

-We’re ending our journey in the Far East Nature Reserve which you can visit during your stay in Vladivostok.
+We’re ending our Trans-Siberian Railway journey in the Far East natural wonder in Russia which you can visit during your stay in Vladivostok.

 This place is one of the most diverse in the whole country.
 Because of its rich fauna and flora, it was made a natural reserve in 1978.
 This place is home to both tropical species and arctic species.
 Scientists research the area to figure out how they can protect endangered species and create the best environment possible for them.
 That’s also why there’s a big emphasis on sustainable tourism here.